gigirassy/docker-compose-files/README.md

 ```
 apt-get install caddy
 ```
 Once installed, make a folder and make a file named Caddyfile.
 Write this in it with nano, and replace accordingly.
 The number can be replaced with the machine port (again, first number under ports section).
+Repeat this step for any new services.
 Make sure the domain has a DNS record with the server IP.
 ```
 example.com {